Generalization Properties of hyper-RKHS and its Applications: Generalization Properties of Learning in Hyper-RKHS

-In this section, we address the approximation analysis of the derived KRR and SVR models in hyper-RKHS.
-Although learning rates of classical regression algorithms including least-squares regularized regression \cite{Wu2006Learning,Rudi2017Generalization}, support vector regression \cite{Xiang2012Approximation}, quantile regression \cite{Shi2014Quantile} in RKHS are provided, the approximation performance of regression problems in hyper-RKHS has not yet been investigated.
+In this section, we study the convergence analysis of learning problems in hyper-RKHS with squared loss and $\varepsilon$-insensitive loss.
+Although approximation analysis of classical regression algorithms including least-squares regularized regression \citep{Wu2006Learning,caponnetto2007optimal,dieuleveut2017harder}, support vector regression \citep{Xiang2012Approximation}, quantile regression \citep{Shi2014Quantile} in RKHS are provided, the generalization properties (in an approximation theory view) of regression problems in hyper-RKHS have not yet been fully investigated.